 The app has a range of methods to prevent digital products from being shared by customers.

-After you’ve created your store and clicked the “Add app” button on the Downloadable Digital Assets page, here are the steps you need to follow:
+After you’ve created your store and clicked the “Add app” button on the DDA page, here are the steps you need to follow:

 - Go to your Shopify Dashboard